Product and Feature Updates for 2025

 In line with WhoisXML API’s commitment to improving its service offerings, we released the following products and feature upgrades in 2025 so far:

-- Subdomain Database Download coverage increased from 2.3B to 9.6B subdomains: The weekly full files of our Subdomain Database Download now cover an average of 9.6 billion subdomain records—a result of data processing and storage optimization strategies implemented by our development team that also improved how data is indexed and retrieved.
+• Subdomain Database Download coverage increases from 2.3B to 9.6B subdomains: The weekly full files of our Subdomain Database Download now cover an average of 9.6 billion subdomain records—a result of data processing and storage optimization strategies implemented by our development team that also improved how data is indexed and retrieved.
 Download a sample of Subdomains Database Download or contact us for more information.

-- Newly Registered Domains (NRD) Data Feed now offers up to 1 year of historical files: Enterprise subscribers of the NRD Data Feed can now access data feed files produced in the past 30 days, while NRD Ultimate users can go as far back as 365 days of historical files.
+• Newly Registered Domains Data Feed now offers up to a year’s worth of historical files: Enterprise subscribers to the data feed can now access files produced in the past 30 days, while Ultimate users can go as far back as 365 days to access historical files.
 With this deeper access, security professionals can enrich threat intelligence with more context and gain retrospective insights into security investigations.
 Download a sample of the Enterprise or Ultimate data feed or contact us for more details.

 Developer Resources